TELE-TWIN/clamav-faq/mirrors/MirrorHowto.md

 ## Who is responsible for the virus database

-The virusdb team (aka [http://www.clamav.net/about/team](Sourcefire VRT)) take care of reviewing virus signatures, checking for new viruses in the wild and committing changes to the virus database file.
+The virusdb team, aka [Sourcefire VRT](http://www.clamav.net/about/team) take care of reviewing virus signatures, checking for new viruses in the wild and committing changes to the virus database file.

 The updates are released quite often (usually a few times per day).
-If you want to be notified whenever the virus database is updated subscribe to [http://lists.clamav.net/mailman/listinfo/clamav-virusdb](clamav-virusdb at lists.clamav.net) =.=
+If you want to be notified whenever the virus database is updated subscribe to [clamav-virusdb at lists.clamav.net](http://lists.clamav.net/mailman/listinfo/clamav-virusdb) =.=

 Every time the virusdb team updates the database, an email with all the details about the update is automatically posted to this mailing-list.